andrewjahn/AndysBrainBook/docs/index.rst

     4.24.2019: Finished the sections Unix Tutorial #4, fMRI Short Course chapters on smoothing and quality checking FEAT output, and added a playlist covering all of the sections done in the Preprocessing module.

+    5.06.2019: Added sections to FAQ about resampling, biased analyses, and flipped orientations.
+Wrote the chapters for the Statistics part of the short course; videos coming soon.

 .. toctree::
    :maxdepth: 1